 Do You Need To Include Any Supporting Documents With Form I-765?

-In addition to the relevant filing fees, you’ll need to include some supporting documents with Form I-765 when you file it with USCIS.
+Yes, you’ll need to include some supporting documents with Form I-765 when you file it with USCIS.
 The documents you need will depend on the work permit eligibility category you’re applying under.
 The USCIS website has a full, comprehensive list of the specific documents they want from you based on your eligibility category.

 For example, F-1 students will need to provide evidence of full-time enrollment, their Form I-20, SEVIS ID number, and OPT authorization.
 Those submitting a STEM OPT application extension will also have to provide some e-Verify information about their employers.
 And marriage green card applicants may need to provide birth certificates and marriage certificates.